simonmcmanus/speclate/README.md

 Get the cat component and append it to the li, changing the innerHTML to helllo kitty.

-#Page with components and array of data
+#Page with component and array of data

 ```js
     var spec = {